-better understand fair housing issues when selling or renting their

-home, or moving into senior housing.
+Description Brothers Redevelopment Inc. (BRI) is a Denver-based non-profit organization that provides housing and a variety of housing-related services for the region $\tilde{A} \in \hat{A}{c} \hat$

 Target Date 7/31/2015

-Estimate the number BRI plans to assist 12 homeowners with a variety of housing related

-and type of families services.
-Homeowners applying for this program primarily live in small

-that will benefit from mobile homes, which are a significant source of affordable housing

-the proposed stock and important to maintain.
-Residents must be homeowners and

-activities meet specific requirements such as low-income, elderly, or disabled.
+Estimate the number and type of families that will benefit from the proposed activities BRI plans to assist 12 homeowners with a variety of housing related services.
+Homeowners applying for this program primarily live in small mobile homes, which are a significant source of affordable housing stock and important to maintain.
+Residents must be homeowners and meet specific requirements such as low-income, elderly, or disabled.

 Location Description Throughout Douglas County.

 Planned Activities

 3 Project Name Audio Information Services

 Target Area

 Goals Supported Supportive Services

 Needs Addressed Public Services

 Funding CDBG: \$5,000

-Blind, visually impaired, and print-disabled individuals lack access to most ink print information that is readily available to sighted people.
+Description Blind, visually impaired, and print-disabled individuals lack access to most ink print information that is readily available to sighted people.
 The Audio Information Network of Colorado (AINC) was established to meet this need.
 AINC currently broadcasts nearly 100 newspapers from across Colorado including 208 hours of Douglas County news from the Douglas County News Press, Castle Rock News Press, Lone Tree Voice, Highlands Ranch Herald and Parker Chronicle.
 CDBG funds will go toward the production of Douglas County news programming.
 Print-disabled residents miss being able to read their local newspaper for community level issues and events.
 Newspaper coverage enables listeners to remain connected to their neighborhoods and reduces feelings of isolation.
 They can be knowledgeable voters, consumers and participants in local activities.
 Douglas County residents also have access to all of AINC's programming including: daily children's programming; book reviews; travel; gardening; music; science; spirituality; fraud alerts; parenting; consumer tips; grocery and discount ads; Colorado history; Jewish, Native American and Hispanic community news; health, senior and disability news; health cooking; and job and housing opportunities.
 A variety of programs are broadcast in Spanish.
 AINC is careful not to duplicate materials distributed by the Colorado State Talking Book Library, Book Recording for the Blind, Inc., or the Learning Ally.
 These agencies make referrals to each other to best suit the needs of potential listeners.
 AINC provides audio information services to any individual who will benefit from them and chooses to be an AINC listener.
 Listeners are not charged for services or equipment.
 Some facilities, such as Sky Cliff Adult Day Center, have a receiver that is used by three different clients.
 The organization primarily assists seniors and people who are disabled.
-As people with disabilities are considered a protected class, the program addresses Impediment No. 2 in the AI (the County could be more diverse and balanced).
-As mentioned above, AINC is the only service in Colorado that provides audio access to local newspapers and publications at no charge to clients.
-This unique and much needed service allows those who are blind and visually impaired to be more involved in their community.
-Offering services that are not available elsewhere invites seniors and residents with disabilities, including people who have impaired eyesight, to thrive in our community.
+As people with disabilities are considered a protected class, the program addresses Impediment No. 2 in the AI (the County could be more diverse and

+Target Date 7/31/2015

+Estimate the number and type of families that will benefit from the proposed activities AINC expects to assist approximately 30 clients who are blind, visually impaired, and print-disabled.

+Location Description Throughout Douglas County.

+Planned Activities

+Project Name Transportation Coordinator

+Target Area

+Goals Supported Transportation Services

+Needs Addressed Public Services

+Funding CDBG: \$18,000